-[Last updated July 2021] Please note, our 2020 New Skater Intake is currently paused due to Coronavirus.
+[Last updated September 2021] Please note, our 2020 New Skater Intake is still currently paused due to Coronavirus.
 Check out our page of resources to help you explore roller derby in the meantime.

-Come and learn how to play roller derby with Newcastle Roller Girls!
+Come and learn how to play roller derby with Newcastle Roller Derby!

 This is our beginner’s course for anyone who fancies a go at playing roller derby.
 You don’t need any experience at all, not even in roller skating – as long as you can stand up on skates, we’ll teach you the rest!

 Feel free to bring your own quad skates if you have them (no roller blades please).
 If you don’t have any, don’t worry.
 We have skates you can hire, as well as protective pads and helmets.

 The course lasts 15 weeks, and takes place on Sundays from 9:30am-12 noon at the Walker Activity Dome in Newcastle.
 The cost is £6 per session, or you can block-book 5 sessions for £25.
 Kit hire is £1.50 (for as much kit as you need to use).

 When does the course start?
 February 2nd 2020.